Leif Corporation Emergency Team

 Other On-Duty Rules

-• While on-duty, you cannot act like you are the boss of the game, unless you are a Specialist+.
+While on-duty, you cannot act like you are the boss of the game, or impersonate ANYBODY.
+Doing this is a violation of the Leif Corporation Game Rules.

-• You CANNOT use other group’s tools (LC, OP), or else face demotion.
+You CANNOT use other subgroup’s tools while on-duty for LCET (LC, LCR) or else face a disciplinary action.

-• Before going off-duty, you must drop all of your LCET tools.
+Before going off-duty, you must remove all of your LCET tools.

 Ranks

 In order to rank up in LCET you need to meet certain requirements for the rank, the very first one being earning enough points through various LCET events and then asking a Specialist for an evaluation.
-You can always view the amount of points you have with the in-game command !mypoints.
+You can always view the amount of points you have with clicking the button in LCCC called “View my divisional points”.

 For each evaluation there is a chance that you might fail a phase.
 If this happens, at the end of your evaluation you will get a chance at a re-try and be able to choose which of your failed phases you wish to get another shot at.
-This DOES NOT include the quiz and only applies for Trained Respondent and Skilled Respondent evaluations.
+This DOES NOT include the quiz and only applies for Trained Responder and Skilled Responder evaluations.

 In case you have failed your evaluation, you’ll always be informed of the cooldown until you may retake it.
 For the first time, the cooldown is typically 24 hours.
 Once this cooldown is up you only need to re-do phases which you had failed previously.